 With a little knowledge and forethought, truck owners can reduce the chances of getting stranded at the worst possible time.

-For more information on extreme climates and automobiles, look over the links on the next page.
+For more information on extreme climates and automobiles, look over the links below.